UniExeterRSE/computational-thinking/reveal.js/md/03_algorithms.md

 Examples of algorithms

-* The method of a carbonara recipe is an algorithm designed to assemble certain elements into a meal.
+* A recipe is an algorithm designed to assemble certain elements into a meal
-* Directions are an algorithm designed to navigate a person from A to B.
+* Directions to navigate a person from A to B
-* How to read a clock.
+* How to read a clock
-* Wet laboratory protocol or or clinical trial protocol or data collection protocol
+* Laboratory protocol, clinical trial protocol, data collection protocol

+### Benefits of algorithms

 Algorithms are essential tools but they are also really powerful.

 Apart for the purpose of programming they can be advantageous for the following reasons

-1. Reproducibility - having a standardized process means you can ensure the same steps on every execution.
+1. Reproducibility - a standardized process ensures the same steps on every execution
-2. Efficiency - knowing the stages of an algorithm means you can remove redundancy/identify repetitive processes.
+2. Efficiency - identify repetitive processes and optimize, remove unnecessary steps
-3. Scalability - a clearly defined process can easily be extended to run on larger datasets or more complex problems.
+3. Scalability - a clearly defined process can be extended to run on larger datasets
-4. Sharable - efficient way to share a process across colleagues, teams, departments or institutions.
+4. Sharable - efficient way to share a process with others
-5. Automation - once a solution has be defined you can identify how it can be automated.
+5. Automation - once a repeatable solution has be defined it can be automated

 ## Faulty design vs faulty implementation